+- Replace the element to be tested before the page loads.
 If you are testing a single element on a Web page—say, the sign-up button—then you’ll need to create variations of that button (in HTML) in your testing tool.
 When the test is live, the A/B tool will randomly replace the original button on the page with one of the variations before displaying the page to the visitor.

+- Redirect to another page.
 If you want to A/B test an entire page—say, a green theme vs. a red theme—then you’ll need to create and upload a new page on your website.
 For example, if your home page is

-http://www.example.com/index.html, then you’ll need to create a variation located at
+https://www.example.com/index.html, then you’ll need to create a variation located at

-http://www.example.com/index1.html.
+https://www.example.com/index1.html.
 When the test runs, your tool will redirect some visitors to one of your alternate URLs.

 As soon as a conversion event occurs on your website, the A/B testing tool records the variation that was shown to the visitor.
 After a sufficient number of visitors and conversions, you can check the results to find out which variation drove the most conversions.
 That’s it!
 Setting up and running an A/B test is indeed quite simple.

 Do’s And Don’ts

 Even though A/B testing is super-simple in concept, keep some practical things in mind.
 These suggestions are a result of my real-world experience of doing many A/B tests (read: making numerous mistakes).

 - When doing A/B testing, never ever wait to test the variation until after you’ve tested the control.
 Always test both versions simultaneously.
 If you test one version one week and the second the next, you’re doing it wrong.
 It’s possible that version B was actually worse but you just happened to have better sales while testing it.
 Always split traffic between two versions.